IliasSim/Wizard-Werdna-Ring-Adventure-game-only/README.md

 For the hero of the game the player can choose between two types of characters warrior and wizard.
 The hero character is chosen at the first screen of the game by pressing 1 for the warrior type and 2 for the wizard.
 A screenshot of the introductory screen is given in Figure 2.

 ![Wizard_Werdna_Ring](images/Wizard_Werdna_Ring.png)
-*Figure 2: Wizard Werdna Ring introductory screen.*
+*Figure 2: The ring of the Wizard Werdna, introductory screen.*

 The player can choose their hero's name by typing the desired name on the second screen of the game and pressing enter.
 Figure 3 shows the second screen of the game.
 ![Wizard_Werdna_Ring_Name](images/Wizard_Werdna_Ring_Name.png)
-*Figure 3: Wizard Werdna Ring name selection screen.*
+*Figure 3: The ring of the Wizard Werdna, name selection screen.*
 ### **Hero Depiction**
 The Hero is depicted as a blue square.
 Figure 4 shows an example of the hero depiction.